A diverse suburb’s biggest pandemic challenge: Distributing the vaccine equitably

 “It’s going to be hard.
 This is not going to be the perfect situation for equity,” Montgomery’s head of emergency management, Earl Stoddard, warned lawmakers on Tuesday, after loud outcries on social media and in phone calls from many constituents unable to get vaccine appointments.
 “We’re going to be struggling with this constantly.”

-The county is prioritizing residents of certain hard-hit Zip codes for vaccine appointments, corralling its Census outreach team to spread information about the vaccination program and soliciting feedback to identify the specific sources of skepticism in various demographic groups.
+The county is prioritizing residents of certain hard-hit Zip codes for vaccine appointments, corralling its census outreach team to spread information about the vaccination program and soliciting feedback to identify the specific sources of skepticism in various demographic groups.

 But community health providers, advocates and experts say there’s much more logistically that needs to be done.